Azure-Samples/netappfiles-powershell-nfs-script-sample/README.md

 	Sample output
 	![e2e execution](./media/Basic/e2e-execution.png)

+	Or

-1. Advanced mode
+   * Advanced mode
 	More advanced way to run the script to create Azure Netapp Files with validation using modules
 	* Change folder to **netappfiles-powershell-nfs-sdk-sample\src\Advanced**
 	* Change values bewtween brackets [ ] below and then run the command
     ```powershell